Rithin0709/calculator/README.md

-This a basic model of calculator
+This a basic model of calculator.